-How to Make Raw Irish Moss Gel
+How to Make Raw Sea Moss Gel

-Time needed: 13 hours.
+Time needed: 13 hours

 There are 2 ways to prepare the sea moss gel.
 It can be boiled to quickly soften the moss and make the gel, or it can be soaked overnight.
 I'm sharing the overnight soak method for a raw end product.
 Both methods work and it's your preference how you prepare it.